ChQf/ChQf.github.io/_pages/about.md

 I received my M.Eng. degree in Power System & Automation and B.Eng. degree in Electrical Engineering & Automation both from [Fuzhou University](https://dqxy.fzu.edu.cn/){:target="_blank"}, China, in 2021 and 2018, respectively.
 I was a visiting Ph.D. student at National University of Singapore in 2024, under the supervision of [Prof. Dipti Srinivasan](https://www.ece.nus.edu.sg/gems/profhome.html){:target="_blank"} (FIEEE).
 I recently completed a Postdoctoral Fellow at The Hong Kong Polytechnic University, collaborating with [Prof. Siqi BU](https://www.polyu.edu.hk/eee/people/academic-staff-and-teaching-staff/prof-bu-siqi/){:target="_blank"} (FIET) from 2025 to 2026.
+I will soon be joining the College of Electrical Engineering and Automation at Fuzhou University.
 <br>My current research interests include:
 {: .text-justify}
 * **power system stability analysis and control**